koyamanX/os-1/README.md

 - Directory holding over 128 entries is not supported.
 - uid/gid is set to user id and group id of root which is 0.
 - Timestamp for file(atime,mtime and ctime) is not supported and always be constant 0 (1970/1/1).
+- Current working directory is not supported.
+- Relative path is not supported.